Leomaradan/sd-tools/README.md

-# Stable Diffusion CLI Tool
+# SD Tools

 ## "Here's looking at you, kid." - **Casablanca**

-Welcome to the SD Tool, your all-in-one command line interface for interacting with the [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+Welcome to the SD Tools, your all-in-one command line interface for interacting with the [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 This tool brings a robust queue system and a variety of commands to streamline your workflow with Stable Diffusion.

 ## "May the Force be with you." - **Star Wars**